 I have been asked many times: Why ibex?
 Why do you travel around the world for wild sheep and goats?
 Here are my 10 top reasons.

-1. beauty, 2. exeptional biology, 3. wildness of their habitat, 4. adventure, 5. the encouraging conservation success story of the alpine ibex, 6. people I met while researching, 7. the inscrutability of many caprinae species, 8. my personal success based on the species, 9. the lack of photos, 10. astrology.
+1. beauty, 2. exeptional biology, 3. wildness of their habitat, 4. adventure, 5. the encouraging conservation success story of the alpine ibex, 6. people I met while researching, 7. the inscrutability of many caprinae species, 8. my personal success based on the species, 9. the lack of photos, 10. astrology – no, not really.

 First encounter: It was in 1987 on a trip to Gran Paradiso National Park, Italy, when I experienced for the first time how observing an animal can actually thrill you, overwhelm you, make you think you are the happiest person on earth.